Skip Ribbon Commands

 The function of a scribe is to record, on the appropriate response material, the verbal responses and directions made by the student in the process of answering the question/s.

-A person appointed as a scribe should have:
+A person appointed as a scribe should:

-• an understanding of the need to maintain confidentiality.
+• understand the need to maintain confidentiality.

 On behalf of the student the scribe will: